Decentralized Reliability Estimation for Low Latency Mixnets: Reliability Estimation Protocols

-In this section we show how to transition our protocol to the full threat model where clients can be malicious and gateways are utility maximizers.
-Specifically, we consider gateway utility to be a monotonically increasing function\footnote{Nym's reward function~\cite{Diaz2022Reward-mixnet} can easily be configured for gateways to increase monotonically with all these variables.} of (i) link reliability, as measured by the protocol itself, for all the mixnet links that gateways are a counterparty to, (ii) client satisfaction, a ratio between the packets that an honest client successfully sends and are delivered divided by the total number of packets the client requests to be sent, (iii) credential consumption, the total number of announced legitimate packets sent, and (iv) not getting caught cheating in any of the requested public operations.
-The gateway being a utility maximizer means that it will avoid strategies that reduce its utility but otherwise engage in any strategy.
+We now extend the link reliability estimation protocol to an adversarial setting, where clients may be malicious and gateways act as utility-maximizing entities.
+A utility-maximizing gateway avoids strategies that would decrease its utility, but may otherwise deviate arbitrarily from the protocol.
+We assume a gateway utility function\footnote{As a real-world sanity check, Nym's reward function~\cite{Diaz2022Reward-mixnet} can easily be configured for gateways to increase monotonically with all these variables.} that increases monotonically with the following factors: (i) link reliability, as estimated by the protocol, for mixnet links involving the gateway; (ii) client satisfaction, defined as the fraction of a client’s submitted packets that are successfully delivered; (iii) credential consumption, i.e., the number of announced legitimate packets sent; and (iv) adherence to protocol specifications, such that the gateway is not caught misbehaving.

-Viewed in this setting, the scheme of the previous section can be easily seen to be ineffective.
-For instance, given that measurement packets are not subject to integrity checks, it is possible for a gateway to follow the protocol as described, but then open as measurement packets some crafted packets that partially match the sent measurements.
-In that case, the reliability in the links where the gateway is a counterparty will be correct but reliability estimations for other links will be lower, given that incorrect tags are revealed for some hops and thus it seems that the measurements got dropped further in their path.
-At the same time, since clients can be malicious we cannot rely on them entirely for generating the measurement traffic.
-To mitigate these issues, we introduce VRF-based routing, where the measurement packets are provably stochastically generated across an epoch's packet transmissions, emulating independent coin flips.